History, tourist information, and nearby accommodation

 The Great Hall is an interesting building, built to a "double cube" design (that is, the height and width are exactly half that of the width.
 The interior measures 110' x 55' x 55').
-Upon one end wall is hung a huge Round Table, reputed to be that of King Arthur, though recent investigation assigned a 13th century date to the workmanship of the table.
+Upon one end wall is hung a huge Round Table, reputed to be that of King Arthur, though recent investigation assigned a 13th-century date to the workmanship of the table.
 The table was repainted during the reign of Henry VIII.
-A photo of the Round Table can be seen at the top of this page.

-Attached to the Hall is an enjoyable small museum epicting the history of Winchester through historic documents and photographs.
+Attached to the Hall is an enjoyable small museum depicting the history of Winchester through historic documents and photographs.